 All of these things together help us be immersed in the story, entirely captivated by the narrator.
 And that’s why a good voice actor can improve a mediocre story so much.
 What I might not feel when reading the story with my eyes is put into a different context when the voice actor fills the characters with life.

-All of a sudden, some silly action by a protagonist won’t seem all that silly anymore because, thanks to the emotional narration, I empathize and can understand why the protagonist was so upset and distraught.
+All of a sudden, some silly action by a protagonist won’t seem all that silly anymore because, thanks to the emotional narration, I empathize and can understand why the protagonist was upset and distraught.

 My Favorite Narrators